Approximate Fitting of a Circular Arc When Two Points Are Known: Optimal Arc When One Point Is Known

 For some tasks, one point on the arc is known in advance.
 The arc should pass through that point.
 Knowing the position of the center determines the radius: $r = \sqrt{\left( \left( x_c - x_a \right) ^2 + \left( y_c - y_a \right) ^2 \right)}$, where $\left( x_a , y_a \right)$ is a point on the arc.
 Substituting this into \eqref{CircularArcFitting}

-The solution described in section \ref{SectionMinimizationOfEquationCircularArcFitting}: \nameref{SectionMinimizationOfEquationCircularArcFitting} can be applied.
-The differences are that the optimization is performed in two-dimensional space and the initial solution can be found from the least squares approach.
+The solution described in Sect.~\myref{SectionMinimizationOfEquationCircularArcFitting} can be applied.
+The differences are that the optimization is performed in two-dimensional space, and the initial solution can be found from the least squares approach.